The California State Budget

 -

-The State Constitution requires that the Governor submit a budget to the Legislature annually by January 10.
+- The State Constitution requires that the Governor submit a budget to the Legislature annually by January 10.
+His proposal kickstarts the formal budget process.

 -

-- The Legislature vets the Governor’s proposal and identifies their priorities.
-There are public hearings on the proposed budget and opportunities for public comment.
+- The Legislature vets the Governor’s January proposal between February and May and identifies their priorities.
+There are public hearings on the proposed budget and opportunities for public comment throughout the process.

 - The governor must release the May Revision on or before May 14.